-National University College does not recommend private lenders but students have the option to apply for private loans at their preferred bank.
+NUC University does not recommend private lenders but students have the option to apply for private loans at their preferred lender.
 However, it is important to note that unlike federal loans, private loans are not subsidized and many lenders require payments while student is in school, but some do allow the student to defer (put off) payments while in school.